pranisha-m/Digital-literacy-project/Task4-email-etiquette/Professional-emails.md

 Dear Sir/Madam,

-I am Chakinam Harshavardhan, pursuing Integrated M.Tech in CSE (CDS).
+I am Mamulla Pranisha, pursuing Integrated M.Tech in CSE (CDS).
 I am interested in summer internship opportunities at your organization.

 I wish to gain practical experience in areas like Machine Learning, Data Science, and Software Development.
 I am eager to learn and contribute.